lazarevzubov/Ultimate-Swift-Code-Style-Guidelines/README.md

 The latter snippet gives a false impression of only two elements in the call chain.

-One indentation level is also used after parentheses.
+Use one indentation level also after parentheses.

 **Do**:
 ```swift